ing-bank/lion/packages/radio-group/README.md

 - Make sure that to use a name attribute as it is necessary for the [lion-form](?path=/docs/forms-form-overview--page)'s serialization result.
 - If you have many options for a user to pick from, consider using [lion-select](?path=/docs/forms-select--default-story) instead

-## Live Demo/Documentation

-> See our [storybook](http://lion-web-components.netlify.com/?path=/docs/forms-radio-group--default-story) for a live demo and API documentation

 ## Features

 Since it extends from [lion-fieldset](?path=/docs/forms-fieldset-overview--page), it has all the features a fieldset has.